 Dahake was an early entrant to the cryptocurrency space, having first come across Bitcoin when he was an engineering student at the Indian Institute of Technology in Kharagpur.
 At that time and with his technical know-how, he decided to start with mining together with a few friends.
 However, it wasn’t a long-lived attempt.

 However, after graduating from college, Dahake went on to become a serial entrepreneur.
-He has founded several companies, including the shopping platform BuyHatke and website notification service InformVisitors.
-In the course of his career, Dahake has gained extensive experience in the Indian context of innovations, which is now driving the growth agenda at Bitbns.
+He founded several companies, including the shopping platform BuyHatke and the website notification service InformVisitors.
+Over the course of his career, Dahake has gained extensive experience in the Indian context of innovation, which is now driving the growth agenda at Bitbns.

-Dahake’s Forecasts for Bitcoin price and the DeFi space
+Dahake, Owner of Bitbns Forecasts for Bitcoin Prices and the DeFi space

 Dahake is extremely bullish on crypto, particularly DeFi, telling Coinfomania:

 “I think $50K for Bitcoin by 2023 and YFI might hit $100K by 2022.”

 Those estimates are in dollars, not rupees.
 Fingers crossed indeed.